Vojtese/STM32F446-Bootloader/README.md

 ## 📜 License

-This project is licensed under the Public GPT License.
+This project is licensed under GNU GENERAL PUBLIC LICENSE